Juniper/terraform-provider-apstra/docs/data-sources/datacenter_routing_policy.md

 page_title: "apstra_datacenter_routing_policy Data Source - terraform-provider-apstra"
 subcategory: ""
 description: |-
-  This resource returns details of a Datacenter Routing Policy.
+  This data source returns details of a Datacenter Routing Policy.
   At least one optional attribute is required.
 ---

 # apstra_datacenter_routing_policy (Data Source)

-This resource returns details of a Datacenter Routing Policy.
+This data source returns details of a Datacenter Routing Policy.

 At least one optional attribute is required.